TwilightCoders/FreeNAS-Rails-Setup/README.md

 3. `chpass www`
 4. set home to `/home/www`
 5. set shell to `/usr/local/bin/bash`
+6. `cp ~/.profile /home/www` (Copy our profile over to www, because it never had one to begin with)

 ## Ports
 In the shell that you launched for the web server jail you created we need to fetch extract and update our ports.